-During a roundtable with reporters Wednesday, Lt.
-Gen. Chris Bogdan, head of the F-35 joint program office (JPO), stressed that the Pentagon and industry team are making great strides.
+During a roundtable with reporters Wednesday, Feb.
+10, Lt.
+Gen. Chris Bogdan, head of the F-35 joint program office (JPO), stressed that the Pentagon and industry team are is making great strides.
 The team has completed 80 percent of the plane’s system development and demonstration (SDD) program, he said.

 Meanwhile, the JPO is in final negotiations with contractor Lockheed Martin on the ninth and tenth batches of the jet, and expects to get the unit cost down to the target of $80 to $85 million by 2019.

 Beyond 2019, Bogdan expects the price-per-jet to come down even more as the program adds international customers and generates additional savings with an expected bulk purchase starting in FY19 through FY21.
 This so-called "block buy" could yield well over $2 billion in savings over three years for the 14 international partners, Bogdan said.

 But despite progress in maturing the program and bringing down the cost, Bogdan still sees several areas of risk before the Air Force is set to declares initial operational capability with its F-35A models on Aug.
 1. Overall, there are 419 deficiencies in the SDD program the JPO must mitigate, he said.

 Autonomic Logistics Information System

 For the F-35 program, the number one area of risk right now is the Autonomic Logistics Information System (ALIS), Bogdan said.
 ALIS is the backbone to the F-35 fleet, designed as a kind of internal diagnostic system that tracks keeps track of the health of each part of each plane worldwide.